ralna/spral/docs/Fortran/scaling.rst

 .. f:subroutine:: equilib_scale_sym(n, ptr, row, val, scaling, options, inform)

-   Find a matching-based symmetric scaling using the norm-equilibration algorithm.
+   Find a symmetric scaling using the norm-equilibration algorithm.

    The scaled matrix is such that the infinity norm of each row and column are equal to :math:`1.0`.